SeddikBellamine/Boson-Protocol-Exchange/README.md

 # Design

-The Idea is to create and deploy two smart contracts, the first is marketplaceagent that will handle listings(items), orders ... and the second will be about the escrow and will play the role of completing orders and holding funds until the buyer and the seller approve the order.
+The Idea is to create and deploy two smart contracts, the first is marketplaceagent that will handle listings(items), orders ... and the second will be about the escrow and will play the role of completing orders and holding funds until the buyer complete the order.
 ![alt text](https://i.ibb.co/z46Jt8S/diagrams.png)

 # Tools used for the implementation of the MVP